Updated 11 October 2021

-If you’ve been matched to an adviser using the Unbiased Connect tool, we will tell you to expect a call from that particular adviser, so you can make sure it is the right person.
+If you’ve been matched to an adviser using Unbiased, we will tell you to expect a call from that particular adviser, so you can make sure it is the right person.

 A caller may also claim to be from a government service such as Pension Wise or the Department for Work and Pensions, or something with a similar sounding name.
 These government services will never call you first, so don’t be fooled.

 This should be an easy one.
 Except in very special circumstances (e.g. you are in very poor health) you cannot access your pension before you reach 55.
 Therefore anyone offering this is asking you to break the law, so by definition they are already a criminal.
 Just say no. You could also report them to the FCA or to Action Fraud (see below).

 This scam can take a number of different forms, so be on your guard against all of them.
 The scheme might be describe by terms similar to the following:

 Whatever they call it, if it means you get any money from your pension before you’re 55, it’s a con.
 Simple as that.
 Even if you do end up getting some money out of your pot, it’s likely that the fraudster will get most of it.